From Dreams to Reality: Ministry Wives Retreat

 Refreshment in ministry

 Our Ministry Wives Retreat is for those women married to men serving in FIEC churches and women who are married to men in FIEC’s Pastors’ Network.
-This year’s event starts with tea and cake at 4pm on Wednesday 13 May, concludes with lunch on Friday 15 May and will again be held at Holland House.
+They usually take place from Wednesday to Friday during a week in May: starting with tea and cake at 4pm on the Wednesday, concluding with lunch on the Friday.